Setting up Practice Loops

 The Rehearsal Mark list displays a list of rehearsal marks that you have previously defined.
 The rehearsal marks are listed in the order in which they are located in the song.

-Also, specify how many seconds you want Composer to wait between each practice loop.
+Also, specify how many seconds you want Musician to wait between each practice loop.
 This pause will give you a chance to catch your breath between each practice repeat.

-Composer remembers the tempo setting before you start a practice session.
-Once the practice session completes, Composer resets the tempo to what it was before the practice session.
+Musician remembers the tempo setting before you start a practice session.
+Once the practice session completes, Musician resets the tempo to what it was before the practice session.

 To quickly set up the section of the song and start practice:

-For this practice session, Composer will use the practice settings that you most recently entered in the above Practice Setup dialog box.
+For this practice session, Musician will use the practice settings that you most recently entered in the above Practice Setup dialog box.